berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 .. code:: cpp

-     Bool   glXQueryVersion(      Display *dpy, int *major, int *minor )   ;
+  Bool glXQueryVersion(Display *dpy, int *major, int *minor);

 to discover which version of GLX is available.
-Upon success, major and minor are filled in with the major and minor versions of the extension im- plementation.
+Upon success, major and minor are filled in with the major and minor versions of the extension implementation.
 If the client and server both have the same major version number then they are compatible and the minor version that is returned is the minimum of the two minor version numbers.